vokerai/actions-ui/CONTRIBUTING.md

 **NOTE:** Do not submit a pull request for anything other than minor documentation/typo fixes without first opening an issue and having it assigned to you.
 We don't want you to waste time on something that may not be merged/accepted.

 To volunteer to solve someone else's issue, please leave a comment on the issue to let us know that you'd like to work on it, along with a brief description of how you plan to address the issue (if it's not already clear from the issue description), and we'll assign the issue to you.

-## Questions

-If you're looking to contribute and have questions about the process or the codebase in general, feel free to ask in the [Discord](https://hbyt.us/discord) in the `libs`->`shadcn-chat` channel!

 ## License